itthinx/affiliates/readme.txt

 == Upgrade Notice ==

 = 2.11.0 =
-This release improves the API by adding a cookie timeout filter.
+This release improves the API by adding a cookie timeout filter and circumvents issues with translated screens related to a core bug.